Pelvic floor exercises for seniors: Building a stronger routine

 - Pain during urination, bowel movements, or sexual activity

-- Feeling of heaviness or pressure in the pelvis
+- Feeling heaviness or pressure in the pelvis

-- Pelvic, low back, hip, or tailbone pain
+- Pain in your pelvis, lower back, hip, or tailbone

 What are the most common pelvic floor disorders?

-Pelvic organ prolapse: Bulging or descent of pelvic organs caused by weakened pelvic floor muscles, leading to pressure, heaviness, or a sensation of something falling out.
+- Pelvic organ prolapse: When your pelvic organs bulge or move down, often caused by weak pelvic floor muscles.
+You might feel pressure, heaviness, or a sensation of something “falling out” of your body.

-Fecal incontinence: Involuntary leakage of gas or stool caused by muscle or nerve damage in the pelvic floor or anal passage.
+- Fecal incontinence: Accidentally passing gas or stool.
+This can be caused by muscle or nerve damage in your pelvic floor or rectum.

-- Food and drinks that irritate the bladder, including coffee, alcohol, acidic, and spicy foods
+- Certain food and drinks that irritate the bladder, like coffee, alcohol, acidic, and spicy foods

-- Change your activity levels with Bold’s online exercise classes for seniors
+- A sedentary lifestyle, which can weaken pelvic floor muscles.
+You can change your activity levels with Bold’s online exercise classes for seniors

 - Age-related muscle loss, which can weaken the pelvic floor muscles

-- Trauma or injury, such as a fall on the tailbone or pelvic surgery
+- Injury, like a fall on the tailbone or pelvic surgery

 Pelvic floor exercises to add to your routine

-Making pelvic exercises part of your routine can help manage pelvic floor dysfunction, including urinary incontinence, and prolapse.
-Pelvic floor exercises can be beneficial for anyone, regardless of gender.
-Here are some simple exercises to try:
+Pelvic floor exercises for seniors can help you manage pelvic floor dysfunction.
+Pelvic floor exercises can be helpful for anyone, regardless of gender.
+Two simple exercises to try:

 Other ways to support your pelvic floor

-- Want to unwind?
+- Relaxation techniques.
+If your pelvic floor muscles are overactive, deep breathing and gentle stretching can help.
+Want to unwind?
 Check out Bold’s relaxation classes.

-These pelvic exercises and healthy habits can help support pelvic floor health and keep you active and independent as you age.
+Pelvic floor exercises and healthy habits can help support pelvic floor health.
+This can keep you active and independent as you age.
 Try pelvic exercises and hundreds of other classes in Bold’s online classes.
 Check if you’re eligible through your health plan and get moving today.

 Sources